Mean Ergodic Shadowing: Mean Ergodic Shadowing and Other Variants

-\begin{Remark} If $f$ has mean ergodic shadowing, then $X$ cannot be partitioned into disjoint closed invariant subsets.
-Factor of a minimal equicontinuous system cannot have $\underline{d}$-shadowing \cite{DH} and hence, by Proposition \ref{2.2.4} cannot have mean ergodic shadowing.
-In particular, factor of dyadic adding machine cannot have mean ergodic shadowing which is also evident from the following theorem. \end{Remark}
+Recall from \cite{WOC} that factors onto a minimal equicontinuous system cannot have $\overline{d}$-shadowing and hence, by Proposition \ref{2.2.4} such a system cannot have mean ergodic shadowing.
+In particular, factor of a dyadic adding machine cannot have mean ergodic shadowing which is also evident from the following result.